netjson/netjson/README.rst

 .. image:: https://raw.githubusercontent.com/interop-dev/netjson/master/static/netjson-logo.png

-NetJSON is a data interchange format for encoding the basic building blocks of networking:
+NetJSON is a data interchange format based on JavaScript Object Notation (JSON) designed to describe the basic building blocks of layer2 and layer3 networking.

+It defines several types of JSON objects and the manner in which they are combined to represent a network: configuration of devices, monitoring data, network topology and routing information.

 * `devices <https://github.com/interop-dev/netjson#network-device-configuration>`__
 * `monitoring data <https://github.com/interop-dev/netjson#device-monitoring-data>`__